Jonas-Ste/GAD_MBA_FC/README.md

 Please note that the final outputs from running the scripts above will not exactly match the results from the "exemplary_output"-folder due to nature of randomness involved in the simulations run in this script.
 They will, however, always be very close to each other.

 ## 03_NHST_analysis
-The first script "NHST_test_apriori_hypotheses.R" tests a-priori defined hypotheses of functional correlativity between ROIs as described in the [pre-registration of this study](https://osf.io/j29qv) or in Table 1 of the manuscript.
+The first script "NHST_test_apriori_hypotheses.R" tests a-priori defined hypotheses of functional correlativity (yields Table 3 of the manuscript) between ROIs as described in the [pre-registration of this study](https://osf.io/j29qv) or in Table 1 of the manuscript.
 The second script "correlation_clinical_variables.R" produces the table with correlations between the vmPFC-PMI z-score and clinical variables (Table 4 of the manuscript).

 ## 04_Figures
 This folder contains all scripts and files necessary to produce Figures 1-4 from the manuscript as well as the "raw_figures"-subfolder that contains the raw figures in high-resolution PDF format generated from the files/scripts in this directory.
-The scripts "create_ridge_plot_region_pairs_Figure1.R" and "create_ridge_plot_region_effects_Figure2.R" are courtesy of Gang Chen that have been modified to suit the data structure in this repository.
+The scripts "Figure2_create_ridge_plot_region_pairs.R" and "Figure3_create_ridge_plot_region_effects.R" are courtesy of Gang Chen that have been modified to suit the data structure in this repository.
 They will create the ridge plots of region pairs and region effects (Figure 2 and 3).
 Please note that the labels of Figure 2 have been slightly modified (bold font and/or asterisks) to highlight region pairs included in the NHST-analysis.
-The script "create_raincloudplot_Figure3.R" recreates Panel B of Figure 4, the raincloud plots of the vmPFC-PMI z-scores for each group individually.
+The script "Figure4_create_raincloudplot.R" recreates Panel B of Figure 4, the raincloud plots of the vmPFC-PMI z-scores for each group individually.
 The file "Figure4_Illustrator_File.ai" is a project-file for Adobe Illustrator used to create Figure 4 with panels A and B. Please note that Adobe Illustrator, a commercial software, is needed in order to view and edit this file.
 The file "Figure1_CONSORT_diagram.pptx" recreates the CONSORT diagram of the study.